seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **BELARIUS**
 Now for our mountain sport: up to yond hill;
-Your legs are young; I’ll tread these flats.
+Your legs are young; I'll tread these flats.
 Consider,
 When you above perceive me like a crow,
 That it is place which lessens and sets off;
 And you may then revolve what tales I have told you
 Of courts, of princes, of the tricks in war:
 This service is not service, so being done,
-But being so allow’d: to apprehend thus,
+But being so allow'd: to apprehend thus,
 Draws us a profit from all things we see;
 And often, to our comfort, shall we find
 The sharded beetle in a safer hold
-Than is the full-wing’d eagle.
+Than is the full-wing'd eagle.
 O, this life
 Is nobler than attending for a cheque,
 Richer than doing nothing for a bauble,
 Prouder than rustling in unpaid-for silk:
-Such gain the cap of him that makes ’em fine,
+Such gain the cap of him that makes 'em fine,
-Yet keeps his book uncross’d: no life to ours.
+Yet keeps his book uncross'd: no life to ours.

 **GUIDERIUS**
 Out of your proof you speak: we, poor unfledged,
-Have never wing’d from view o’ the nest, nor know not
+Have never wing'd from view o' the nest, nor know not
-What air’s from home.
+What air's from home.
 Haply this life is best,
 If quiet life be best; sweeter to you
 That have a sharper known; well corresponding
 With your stiff age: but unto us it is